 The western half of the Roman Empire, as a political unit, formally came to an end in A.D.
-476 with the deposing of the last Roman emperor in the west.
-The deposing of the last western emperor was the result of a chain of events set in motion by the Gothic migration of A.D.
+476 with the removal of the last Roman emperor in the west.
+This act was the dramatic result of a chain of events set in motion by the Gothic migration of A.D.
 376.

-In 376, the Goths appeared along the Danube River frontier and petitioned the emperor of the eastern half of the empire, whose name was Valens, for permission to cross the Danube River and enter the empire.
-Often, we speak of the Goths as a barbarian tribe, but technically that’s not correct.
-The Goths and other tribes—the Vandals, the Franks, for example—were really collections of different tribes.
+In 376, the Goths appeared along the Danube River frontier and petitioned Valens, the emperor of the eastern half of the empire, for permission to cross the river and enter the realm.
+Though the Goths are often spoken of as a barbarian tribe, that’s technically not correct.
+The Goths and other tribes—the Vandals and Franks, for example—were collections of different tribes.

 This is a transcript from the video series The Early Middle Ages.
 Watch it now, on The Great Courses Plus.

-A tribe is a group of people who claim common descent from a single ancestor, whether real or mythical, and all of the Goths did not claim descent from one individual.
-Rather, they were a confederation, a frequently shifting, always changing confederation of different tribes who really thought of themselves as Goths only after coming into contact with the Romans, and the Romans affixed this label to them.
+A tribe is a group of people who claim common descent from a single ancestor, whether real or mythical; all of the Goths did not claim descent from one individual.
+Rather, they were a frequently shifting, always changing confederation of different tribes who really thought of themselves as Goths only after coming into contact with the Romans, who affixed this label to them.

 The Goths originally came from northern Poland.
-Although the Romans believed they hailed from Scandinavia, recent archaeological excavations suggest that they did not come from Scandinavia.
+Although the Romans believed they hailed from Scandinavia, recent archaeological excavations suggest that they came from elsewhere.
 They resided in northern Poland until about A.D.
 100, at which point they began to migrate southward toward the Black Sea, where the weather was much more pleasant and the farmland more fertile.

 Learn more: Franks and Goths